-The Kennel Club will investigate any judge not submitting a critique within a reasonable amount of time following the appointment, which may result in disciplinary action by the Kennel Club’s Board.
+The Kennel Club will investigate any judge not submitting a critique within a reasonable amount of time following the appointment, which may result in disciplinary action.

-Judges are strongly advised to keep up to date with current regulations regarding critiques which are listed alongside the learning resources on the Kennel Club Academy.
+Judges are strongly advised to keep up to date with current regulations regarding critiques which are listed in the F regulations and alongside the learning resources on The Kennel Club Academy.

-The Kennel Club Academy contains a Critique Writing Seminar and associated exam which gives the necessary information to construct meaningful critiques to compliment your judging.
-For those judges who do not currently award Challenge Certificates this is a compulsory to progress to Level 2 of the Judges Competency Framework.
+The Kennel Club Academy contains a Critique Writing Seminar and associated quiz which gives the necessary information to construct meaningful critiques to compliment your judging.
+For those judges who do not currently award Challenge Certificates this is a requirement for judges to progress to Level 2 of the Judges Education Programme (Breed Shows).

 Useful guidelines for submitting critiques to the Judges Critiques Website

-- We advise you to follow the Critique Writing Seminar available on the Kennel Club Academy and take the corresponding exam to assist you in how to construct a critique
+- We advise you to follow the Critique Writing Seminar available on The Kennel Club Academy and take the corresponding quiz to assist you in how to construct a critique

 - All Kennel Club licensed breed shows are listed on the website